 A walkshop exploring the Toronto waterfront and the site of Google’s proposed Sidewalk Toronto neighbourhood.
 My interventions included exploring the idea of internet privacy with the analogy of artificial light.
 When light was first introduced to cities, it was seen as bringing safety at the cost of intrusion and social control.
 Now, it is so total, we don’t even think about it.
 Will the same hold true for the internet?

-Geomancy Tour of Toronto IslandFilm for Artists Residency - June 2015 - 2016
+Geomancy Tour of Toronto IslandFilm for Artists Residency - June 2015, June 2016 and August 2019

 As part of the City of Mississauga’s Story of M initiative, Robert Ruggeiro and I lead a group of youth around Cooksville to discover the community’s history, the way people use the neighbourhood today, and potential areas of improvement.